talos/pseudositer/docs/Options.md

 **default:** `false`

 Whether pseudositer should strip trailing slashes from links to indexes.
 Were this false, a link to `folder/` would read `folder/`.
-Were it true, the link would read 'folder'.
+Were it true, the link would read `folder`.